Deltares/Wflow.jl/docs/src/model_docs/lateral/sediment_flux.md

 ## River Sediment Model

 Sediment dynamics in the river can be described by the three same processes than on the
 land: erosion, deposition and transport.
-The diﬀerence is that channel ﬂow is much higher, deeper and permanent compared to overland ﬂow.
+The difference is that channel ﬂow is much higher, deeper and permanent compared to overland ﬂow.
 In channels, erosion is the direct removal of sediments from the river bed or bank (lateral erosion).
 Sediments are transported in the river either by rolling, sliding and silting (bed load transport) or via turbulent flow in the higher water column (suspended load transport).
 The type of transport is determined by the river bed shear stress.
 As sediment particles have a higher density than water, they can also be deposited on the river bed according to their settling velocity compared to ﬂow velocity.
-In addition to regular deposition in the river, lakes, reservoirs and ﬂoodplains represents additional major sediment settling pools.
+In addition to regular deposition in the river, lakes, reservoirs and floodplains represents additional major sediment settling pools.

 Complete models of sediment dynamics based on hydrology and not hydraulic or hydrodynamic